 Shriners Hospital for Children

 Shriners Hospital for Children in Minneapolis takes a “multidisciplinary team approach” when it comes to cerebral palsy treatment, according to its website.
-What this means is that there are several medical professionals who come together as a team to help children with cerebral palsy.
+What this means is that several medical professionals come together as a team to help children with cerebral palsy.
 The medical team consists of a physician, nurse, physical therapist, social worker, orthotist, occupational therapist, and dietician.

 The Minneapolis hospital also specializes in orthopedics.